 The most recent version 1.85 was released in April 2015.
 Aside from adding many new units, special powers and visual overhauls for all five factions, the release was tied to the premiere of SWR.net, our very own online multiplayer service which is organically integrated in the ROTR executable and allows you to enjoy exciting multiplayer battles with players around the world via a virtual network.

-Beyond that, version 2.0 will let choose between 5x3 generals that further capitalise on the tactical themes of the factions.
+The next major release version 2.0 will bring generals back into the game, allowing you to choose between 15 all-new sub-factions (3 per faction) that further capitalise on the tactical themes of their parent factions.
 Unlike Zero Hour where generals were chosen during the match setup,ROTR's sub-factions will be chosen in-game at the very start of the battle, as it was originally intended in the unreleased beta version of Generals.
 Thus, vanilla factions in the original Zero Hour sense will no longer be present in the 2.0 version.
-Additional features including faction-specific naval units, two story-driven campaigns and a game mode akin to Zero Hour's Generals Challenge will also be added along the way.
+Additional features are currently planned to include two story-driven campaigns and a new game mode akin to Zero Hour's iconic Generals Challenge.

 And this weeks update we will be showcasing you the new ECA Munitions Bunker: